Overv/VulkanTutorial/10_Multisampling.md

     ...
 ```

-The render pass now has to be instructed to perform color image resolution.
+The render pass now has to be instructed to resolve multisampled images into these regular attachments.
 Create a new attachment reference that will point to the color buffer which will serve as the resolve target:

 ```c++
     ...